evkx/evkx.github.io/content/models/mg/mg5/MG5_Electric_Standard_Range/_index.md

 ## Exterior

+The MG MG5 Electric Standard Range, with dimensions of 4600 mm in length, 1818 mm in width, and 1543 mm in height, falls into D-segment cars, also known as mid-size or family cars, offer more space, comfort, and features than smaller segments, making them suitable for a variety of drivers.
 You can choose between 4 different paint colors when ordering this model.